tim-smart/effect-io-ai/effect/Effect-scopedWith.md

 # scopedWith

-Creates a `Scope`, passes it to the specified effectful function, and then closes the scope as soon as the effect is complete (whether through success, failure, or interruption).
+Creates a `Scope`, passes it to the specified effectful function, and closes the scope when the effect completes (whether through success, failure, or interruption).

 To import and use `scopedWith` from the "Effect" module: